vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 ## Naming

-Python is using `snake_case` instead of common `camelCase` from Javascript.
+Python is using `snake_case` instead of the common `camelCase` from Javascript.
 I personally don't care, both are fine.
 One saves chars but hurts readability.
-Common trade of in software development. 🤷
+Common trade-off in software development. 🤷

 ## Comments